-Some Water Corporation sites require a Water Corporation site specific induction which will be specified in the clearance to work permit (section 2.7).
+Some Water Corporation sites require a Water Corporation site specific induction which will be specified in the work authority (section 2.7).

 The contractor is required to maintain a site induction register for their workers and subcontractors.
 The contractor's induction must communicate Water Corporation requirements with relation to HSE.
 Induction records are to be maintained and provided to Water Corporation upon request.